Pinterest Pixel

 John Michaloudis

-When you choose the right slide orientation for your PowerPoint presentation, you are essentially selecting the canvas that will display your ideas and messages.
+When you choose the right slide orientation for your PowerPoint presentation, you are selecting the canvas that will display your ideas.

-It might seem like a small detail, but the orientation can significantly impact how your content is received and understood.
+It might seem like a small detail, but it can impact how your content is understood.

 STEP 1: Open your presentation in PowerPoint.

-STEP 2: Go to the ‘Design’ tab located at the top menu.
+STEP 2: Click on the Design tab at the top.

 Landscape to Portrait in PowerPoint